NickGrunert/master-thesis/modules/02_algorithm.typ

       It is imperative that the augmentation of score through the implementation of this reward does not violate the established first criteria of coherence.

     ==== Experimental Usage of DBSCAN
-    An initial attempt was made to utilise the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm @dbscan1.
+    An initial attempt was made to utilise the #abr("DBSCAN") algorithm @dbscan1.
     This algorithm is employed to detect coherent clusters in data, a common task in machine learning.
     The interpretation of surface derivatives as a point cloud renders them applicable to this algorithm, in that the derivative values should exhibit a certain degree of spatial coherence.